Anakole/Movies/README.md

 ![Movies](/movies.jpg)

-### _Hello!
+### Hello!
 This is my movie search project on React.
-Here I used API service for data request and routers._
+Here I used API service for data request and routers

 ![MoviesGif](/movies.gif)